 Casual Connoisseur on Shoes

-Noël sportAgain, these were brought to the fore in the original Oi Polloi shop.
-An obscure French-made shoe, or is it a trainer?
-It’s that ambiguity that makes them cool.
-You don’t see these very often, which is always a good thing.
+You just don’t see these very often, which is always a good thing.
 I found a pair of their colourful trainers in Hotdogs vintage in Hamburg, but they weren’t my size.
-The strap over pair are exactly the sort of thing I’d expect someone in a pair of generic adidas Samba to laugh at me for wearing and I’m really not arsed.
+The strap-over pair are exactly the sort of thing I’d expect someone in a pair of generic Adidas Samba to laugh at me for wearing and I’m not arsed.
 They have great names like ‘Ganga’ and ‘Garry’.
-I love the tobacco suede colour and the gold branding on the tongue, they could be straight from the Seventies.
-They seemed to disappear for years, but I recently got a couple of pairs from Parisian boutique Isakin.
-These ended up in my posession via a Swedish lad I know from a post-club brawl in Stockholm…it’s a long story.
+I just love that tobacco suede colour and with the gold branding on the tongue, they could be straight from the seventies.